Millhaven Institution: Notable events

 On July 10, 1972, fourteen inmates escaped a recreation yard by clipping the chain link fence.
 A subsequent manhunt was undertaken by police and Canadian Forces personnel.
 Three hundred police officers and soldiers from CFB Trenton created a cordon that eventually yielded the capture of most of the escapees.
+In 1974, a prison riot at Millhaven lasted two days and saw 166 cells destroyed by the prisoners.
+At the time of the 1974 riot, a guard told a journalist from The Toronto Star: "It is a place where you try to survive.
+That includes the cons, the guards and the brass who run the place".